seonminkimm/Time-Series-Forecasting/README.md

 This is a Pytorch implementation of Time-Series Forecasting Models based Transformer: "Autoformer: Decomposition Transformers with Auto-Correlation for Long-Term Series Forecasting".

-In long-term forecasting, Autoformer achieves SOTA, with a **38% relative improvement** on six benchmarks, covering five practical applications: **energy, traffic, economics, weather and disease**.